eclipse-leda/leda/content/en/docs/device-provisioning/vehicle-update-manager/message-flow.md

 weight: 2
 ---

-> Note: This part of the Leda OSS stack is still in active development and there might be diffrences between the documented and the current version.
+> Note: This part of the Leda OSS stack is still in active development and there might be differences between the documented and the current version.

-As described in [Vehicle Update Manager](../) takes a full update message for all domains, identifies the domains affected, current component verison, actions to be taken, etc. and delegates those actions to the correct update agent (e.g. self-update/container update).
+As described in [Vehicle Update Manager](../) takes a full update message for all domains, identifies the domains affected, the current component versions, actions to be taken, etc., and delegates those actions to the correct update agent (e.g. self-update/container update).

 The update manager (UM) in Leda-distro is configured as specified in [UM's config.json](https://github.com/eclipse-leda/meta-leda/blob/main/meta-leda-components/recipes-sdv/eclipse-kanto/files/update-manager/config.json), which on the final image is usually located in `/etc/update-manager/config.json`.
-The stantard two domains supported are _containers_ and _self-update_, with the latter requiring a reboot on succesful update.
+The standard two domains supported are _containers_ and _self-update_, with the latter requiring a reboot on a successful update.

 > Note: UM allows a custom prefix for all of its topics to be defined ("domain") in its `config.json` On the Leda Distro image the default prefix is "**vehicle**".
 > If you decide to change it, replace "**vehicle**" in all MQTT topics mentioned below with your custom prefix.

 A full specification of UM's API and the relevant MQTT topics can be found [in its documentation](https://github.com/eclipse-kanto/update-manager/blob/main/docs/update-agent-api.md).

-## Update message
+## Update Message

 The general structure of the update message is as follows: